| Home |

 - Remaining faithful to Jesus even unto death (He 3:12-14; Re 2:10).

-(If you have questions regarding the role of baptism in the gospel plan of salvation, click here)
+(If you question the role of baptism in the gospel plan of salvation, read more about baptism here)

 - Baptism is a washing of regeneration that involves God's mercy and grace (Tit 3:4-7).

 - Baptism unites one with Christ in His burial and resurrection to new life (Ro 6:3-8).

 - Baptism is how we put on Christ through faith (Ga 3:26-27).

 - Baptism is God working on you because of your faith in Christ (Col 2:11-13).

 - Baptism saves us as an appeal for salvation (1Pe 3:21).